 How much does it cost?

 We also have a door discount.
-If you have a valid current military or student ID, you can purchase a weekend pass for $50.
+If you have a valid current military or student ID, you can purchase a weekend pass at a discount.
 We are sorry, but we can only give you the military/student discount if you show us the ID at the door.

 I have no money, but would still like to attend.
 Can I somehow get in for free?

 If you are completely broke but still want to attend, it may be possible to arrange something.
-We accept the ancient currency of indentured servitude with which to oil the cogs of our well-tuned machine.
-If volunteering to join the ranks of the TempleCon staff for the weekend sounds like something you'd find enjoyable, we pity you, but will kindly direct you to the Volunteer Page for more info.
+We accept the ancient currency of volunteer labor with which to oil the cogs of our well-tuned machine.
+If volunteering to join the ranks of the TempleCon Army for the weekend sounds like something you'd find enjoyable, we pity you, but will kindly direct you to the Volunteer Page for more info.
 Be warned: we bust ass to put on this show, and we run a tight ship.
-If you work hard, you'll earn yourself the weekend for free, a ton of respect from us, and a discount on the TempleCon T-shirt.
-You can use it to wipe up your tears of pain on Monday morning.
+If you work hard, you'll earn yourself the weekend for free, and a ton of respect from us.

 You also might want to consider running an event at TempleCon.
 Game masters get into TempleCon for free on the days that their events run, so long as the events they are running add up to four or more hours each day, so you might want to consider submitting a proposal to us to run your favorite game system at the convention.